Marijuana Anonymous: What Is It & How Does It Work?

 Should I Go to Rehab Instead?

-Everyone’s situation and relationship with marijuana is different.
-Marijuana rehab facilities will frequently use the 12-steps as part of the treatment process if patients are interested.
-If you believe you or a loved one’s marijuana use is becoming a problem, you can give us a call at There, an admissions navigator will listen to your story, determine your options, and help you attend treatment if needed.
+If you believe you or a loved one’s marijuana use is becoming a problem, you can give us a call at There, an admissions navigator will listen to your story, go over your treatment options, and help you start your recovery journey.